rstemmer/musicdb/README.md

 MusicDB is hardware independent.
 It works with any listed Linux distribution installed on PC, ARM (like [Raspberry Pi](https://www.raspberrypi.com/)) or Mac.

+**Important:** See [Transition for 7.2.0 to 8.0.0](https://rstemmer.github.io/musicdb/build/html/basics/data.html#transition-from-7-2-0-to-8-0-0) in case you already have MusicDB installed.

 ---

 ## 🔍 Details